LAXIMA.

 The 1M token context window changes what you can ask.
 Load your entire backend service, its tests, and the relevant documentation into one session.
 Ask Cursor to find every place where a deprecated function is used and propose replacements.
 This is the kind of task that used to require manual codebase archaeology.
 Now you describe the task, press Cmd+I, and review the output.

 Enterprise document work is noticeably stronger.
-For teams handling complex PDFs, financial data, or enterprise SaaS integrations — Databricks reported that Sonnet 4.6 matches Opus 4.6 on their OfficeQA benchmark, which tests reading charts, PDFs, and tables.
+For teams handling complex PDFs, financial data, or enterprise SaaS integrations — Databricks reported that Sonnet 4.6 matched Opus-class performance (then Opus 4.6) on their OfficeQA benchmark, which tests reading charts, PDFs, and tables.
 If your work involves integrating against document-heavy systems (Salesforce contracts, compliance PDFs, structured reports), this is a practical improvement, not a theoretical one.

 The model is available now at no extra cost.
 Sonnet 4.6 carries the same pricing as its predecessor, so switching is a one-line config change with no budget justification required.

 The hype around Claude Sonnet 4.6 in the Cursor community is real and it's grounded.
-If you've been on the fence about upgrading your model configuration, February 2026 is the right time to make the switch.
+If you've been on the fence about your model configuration, Sonnet 4.6 remains the pragmatic default for Cursor in 2026 — fast, accurate, and cost-effective — with Opus 4.8 one click away for the hardest reasoning and Composer 2.5 for rapid in-house iteration.

 Conclusion: You're Set Up for Agentic Coding — Now Use It That Way